 Fact checked Before we hit “publish,” our science team needs to be 100% satisfied that we’re giving solid advice based on high-quality, reliable, scientifically-sound research.

-The Warrior Diet is a type of intermittent fasting protocol that starts with a 20-hour fast that begins overnight and continues into the next day until being broken by a four-hour “feasting” window.
+The Warrior Diet is a type of intermittent fasting schedule that starts with a 20-hour fast that begins overnight and continues into the next day until being broken by a four-hour “feasting” window.

 Key takeaways

-• The Warrior Diet is a type of intermittent fasting plan that involves 20 hours of fasting followed by a four-hour eating window.
+• The Warrior Diet is a type of intermittent fasting schedule that involves 20 hours of fasting followed by a four-hour eating window.

-• It’s not for everyone, so you should consult your doctor or dietitian before trying it.
+• It’s a pretty serious fasting experience, so it’s essential to consult your doctor before trying it.

-• If you do decide to follow the Warrior Diet, you will need to plan your eating window meal(s) carefully to make sure you’re getting all the nutrients you need for the day.
+• If you do decide to follow the Warrior Diet, you’ll need to plan your eating window meal(s) carefully to make sure you’re getting all the nutrients you need for the day.

 Have you ever had one of those days where it feels like you’re moving nonstop, barely have time to make yourself some coffee or get a glass of water, and then come dinnertime, you realize you haven’t actually eaten anything since yesterday’s dinner?